-Happy Thanksgiving, Canada!
-Because I know today is a special feast day up north, I’ve got a gluten-free kale salad recipe for celebration time!
+Happy Thanksgiving, on this 9th day of October, Canada!
+Because today is a special feast day up north, I’ve got a gluten-free kale salad for celebration time!

 A clean, curly kale salad to munch on this week.
 It’s fresh and simple and fantastic.

 Thanksgiving in Canada is celebrated today, on October 9th.
 I get kinda jealous because Thanksgiving is my FAVORITE holiday EVER, and I still have to wait another month to celebrate.
 But that’s okay!
 Because we have Halloween coming up and our house and kitchen are geared up.
 In fact, look for a hilarious recipe for Halloween that the kiddos can literally make on their own.
 So cute!

 There is always room for a perfect salad on a Thanksgiving table.
 I really do believe salad fits well and properly for the holidays as a side dish.
 The reason being is there are so many hearty dishes during the holidays.
 Like stuffing (see my gluten free stuffing recipe that’s out of this world), green beans (I can’t even speak of this awesome green beans with cheese my mother makes), and roasted Brussels sprouts (one more plug). 🙂 So, a salad is wonderful during the holidays to sort of ‘clear’ the pallet, if you will.
 Many believe that a salad just doesn’t go with a Thanksgiving or Christmas feast.
 But I beg to differ.
 A gluten-free kale salad recipe is simple and does the job right!